littlektframework/littlektframework.github.io/_docs/ui/controls.md

 ### Theme

-When a the theme is set on a `Control` node, it affects all of its children.
+When a theme is set on a `Control` node, it affects all of its children.
 To override some of the theme values, use one of the `_override` maps defined in the `Control` class.
 See [Themes](/docs/ui/themes) for more information on how to use themes.

 ## Types of Controls